JohanGl/TeamCity_BuildMonitor/README.md

 TeamCity BuildMonitor
 ===================

-A simple build monitor for TeamCity using ASP.NET MVC 4 with the following features:
+A simple build monitor for TeamCity using ASP.NET Core 2.2 with the following features:

 - Build configuration name
 - Active branch